If your content strategy is the vehicle that drives your marketing, your content calendar is the road map that’ll get you where you want to go.

-Our content calendars look nothing like they did when we started, which is okay.
-Don’t be afraid to try different tools and methods – just make sure they work for the core members of your team.
+Our content calendars look nothing like they did when we started, which is a good thing.
+Don’t be afraid to try different tools and methods other than Google Sheets — just make sure they work for the core members of your team.

-When you do this effectively, you won’t rely on inspiration to write new content, but you’ll have dozens of different topics begging to be written!
+When you do this effectively, you won’t rely on inspiration to write new content because you’ll have dozens of different topics begging to be written!